zirelan/BIOT670I_Group-3/README.md

 ## Set-up
-To clone this repository, ensure `git` is installed on your machine and run:
+To clone this repository, verify `git` is installed on your machine and run:

 `git clone https://github.com/zirelan/BIOT670I_Group-3.git`

+### Required tools
 It is recommended to use a version of conda to install needed tools in an isolated environment.
+Required tools and packages are:
+  - python3.12
+  - blast
+  - streamlit
+  - pandas
+  - plotly

 If you choose to use conda, navigate to the cloned repository directory `BIOT670I_Group-3` and run the following to create an environment for the application: